Spring Grove Borough Historic District

 The Spring Grove Borough Historic District is a national historic district that is located in Spring Grove Borough in York County, Pennsylvania.

 It was listed on the National Register of Historic Places in 1984.

 History and architectural features

 This district includes 199 contributing buildings that are located in the central business district and surrounding residential areas of the paper mill borough of Spring Grove.
 Most of the buildings date between 1880 and 1900, and include notable examples of the Queen Anne, Georgian Revival, and Italianate styles.

-It was listed on the National Register of Historic Places in 1984.